 | Chihuahua | Short, fine | Every 6–8 weeks | Low shedding; monitor skin dryness |

-A Step-By-Step Guide To Bathing Your Dog
+A Step-by-Step Guide to Bathing Your Dog

-The first time I bathed my dog at home, I realized it’s not as simple as turning on the tap and hoping for the best.
+The first time I bathed my dog at home, I realized it is not as simple as turning on the tap and hoping for the best.
 Without the right order and preparation, the whole experience can feel rushed, messy, and uncomfortable for both you and your dog.
 Over time, I learned that a calm routine makes bathing easier and helps your dog stay relaxed.

 Bathing your dog the right way keeps their coat clean, supports healthy skin, and prevents irritation.
 When you follow a few basic steps in the right order, home dog bathing becomes safer, quicker, and far less stressful.
 The steps below are based on what actually works during real bath time, not complicated techniques or harsh products.